 In addition, each primer has extensive appendices.
 There are two glossaries: one arranged chapter by chapter (for new vocabulary as well as for review vocabulary) and the other alphabetically.
 Reference charts for all conjugations and declensions taught are mixed with chant "flow charts" for memorization and recitation.
 The chants appear in lessons where they are taught, but this provides an easy reference if children forget them.

 Each activity book correlates directly with lessons in the primers.
 Three activity pages per chapter (including activity pages for review chapters) present mazes, word searches, and crossword puzzles as well as many other types of activities that are not easily labeled.
 These are truly challenging learning activities rather than simple busy work.
-I suspect most students will really enjoy them, but with three to select from each week, you can always skip one if it doesn't appeal to your child.
+I suspect most students will really like them, but with three to select from each week, you can always skip one if it doesn't appeal to your child.

+Children chant aloud the lesson material as they work through each chapter.
+A parent or teacher needs to be present to coach children or make corrections as they practice their chants.
 Classical Academic Press says that Latin for Children is integrated with Shurley Grammar.
 This is not lesson by lesson correlation, but rather a purposely-designed similarity in methodology.
 They explain on their website: "We use the same abbreviations for the parts of a sentence, teach similar parsing methods for breaking a sentence down into its parts and make use of similar terms, concepts and definitions wherever possible.
 The theory is that students needn't be taught one set of terms and abbreviations in Latin class and another in English class."
 This makes Shurley Grammar a perfect companion for those who choose Latin for Children.
 Nevertheless, you can still use a different grammar program if you prefer.

-The new streaming option for Primer A has "extras" for each chapter.
+The streaming option has extras for each chapter.
 While I didn't check for every lesson, most of these are brief puppet melodramas that are corny but amusing.
-They use a diglot weave approach with the dialogue.
-That means that each character will speak using mostly English with some Latin words thrown in.
-It helps students learn Latin vocabulary from within an English context.
+These melodramas use the same diglot weave introduced in the adventure stories.

-Two CDs for each level include all of the chants--one presented with classical Latin pronunciation and one with ecclesiastical pronunciation.
+Two CDs for each level (or the streamed content) include all of the chants—one presented with classical Latin pronunciation and one with ecclesiastical pronunciation.
 Choose which pronunciation you prefer.
-In the new chant videos and CDs for Primer A, a family recites the chants and vocabulary.
-On the videos, students can watch as the family members add motions and body language.
+On the videos, students can watch as children and instructors add motions and body language.

-The Classical Academic Press website has a number of free resources that you might use to enhance the program.
+Another optional but useful supplement is the Latin History Readers, one for each primer.
+The first reader begins with individual sentences rather than paragraphs to translate.
+The historical content correlates with Veritas Press's history cards: The first reader matches the Veritas cards about halfway through the set on the New Testament, Greece, and Rome.
+The second reader works with the Middle Ages, Renaissance, and Reformation cards.
+The third reader should be used with the Explorers and Early American History cards.
+This correlation is useful if you want to teach with the Veritas cards at the same time, but Latin for Children is not dependent upon them.The Classical Academic Press website has a number of free resources that you might use to enhance the program.
 Flash Dash Latin is a free online computer game for Latin review.
 Additional exercises, quizzes, and tests for Primer A and additional exercises for Primer B plus answer keys have been submitted by a number of Latin for Children users.
 A suggested weekly schedule for the complete Primer A bundle is also available.